Atreus75/Hacking-Tools/WifiPassExtractor/README.md

 The program must run on the target machine.
 Please, read the comments in the code to use the tool correctly.
 Thanks ;)

-Tested on: Linux and Windows 10.
+Tested on: Debian 11 and Windows 10.